-As well as the plan brochure, 'if/then...' summary and plan application pack (which includes the terms and conditions for the plan) there are other important documents available to you, which we recommend you consider with your Professional Adviser, so that you fully understand the plan.
+As well as the plan brochure, 'if/then...' summary and plan application pack there are other important documents available to you, which we recommend you consider with your Professional Adviser, so that you fully understand the terms and conditions of investing in the plan.

-The Issuer and Counterparty Bank produce three documents: a 'key information document' ('KID'), which may help you compare this plan to other investment products; a document known as the 'prospectus', which describes the general terms and conditions and certain risks relating to the securities that are issued for the plan; and a document called the 'final terms', which gives details of the specific terms, and may also include details of certain risks, of the securities.
+The Issuer and Counterparty Bank produce three documents: a 'Key Information Document' ('KID'), which may help you compare this plan to other investment products; a document known as the 'prospectus', which describes the general terms and conditions and certain risks relating to the securities that are issued for the plan; and a document called the 'final terms', which gives details of the specific terms, and may also include details of certain risks, of the securities.